 Welcome to Astolot!

-We are a small, not-for-profit, Ministry Inspected private school with grades 1 to 12.
+We are a small, not-for-profit, Ministry Inspected private school serving grades 1 to 12.
 We believe that structured, individual learning, allows students to reach their full potential.
 Students who are considered gifted have the opportunity to excel and be challenged, while additionally students are accommodated or offered alternative programming to meet their learning needs.
-Our classroom ratio is small, approximately 1 teacher to 10 students, and we emphasize life skills in all aspects in school.
+Our classroom ratio is small, on average 1 teacher to 10 students, and we emphasize life skills in all aspects in school.